Shaun Rankin

 Shaun Rankin (born 1972) is an English-born British chef, restaurateur, and television personality.
 He has been awarded one Michelin star for Bohemia restaurant in 2005.
 Rankin ran Ormer Mayfair in London until 2021.
+Shaun Rankin is chef-patron at the Michelin-starred restaurant at Grantley Hall, which opened in July 2019.

 Early life and education

 Shaun Rankin was born in 1972, in [Ferryhill] County Durham, North East England.
 Rankin grew up in North Yorkshire, leaving secondary school at 16 to begin a three-year apprenticeship at the Mayfair Hotel in London.
 He then attended a cooking course at the Thames Valley University, Slough.
 He returned to Yorkshire in 1992 to take on position as chef de partie at the Black Bull Inn in Moulton, soon beginning to gain experience all over the world including Charlie Trotter's in Chicago and Fraser's in Western Australia.

 Career

 Rankin moved in 1994 to work at Longueville Manor in Jersey.
 After eight years at Longueville – and the hotel's sister restaurant, Sumas – he was asked to head up the opening of Bohemia in St Helier, the capital of Jersey.
 The restaurant was awarded a Michelin star in 2005.

 In 2009 Rankin represented the southwest in the fourth series of BBC Two's Great British Menu, winning the show with a dish of "Treacle Tart with Jersey clotted cream and raspberry ripple coulis".
 Since appearing on national TV he made numerous further appearances on popular cookery show Saturday Kitchen.
 In 2010 Rankin launched his own food range in partnership with Cimandis in the Channel Islands.
 He also embarked on more TV work and filmed his first series 'Shaun Rankin's Island Feast' with Channel Television ITV travelling across Jersey, Guernsey, Alderney, Sark and Herm.

 Rankin launched his debut recipe book 'Shaun Rankin's Seasoned Islands' in 2010.
 It included over 75 recipes and imagery of the Channel Islands where he is based.
 The book (published by The Refinery) sold over 5000 copies in its first six months.
 His recipes also feature in 'Yes Chef!’, 'Nigel Haworth's Obsession' and alongside the Michel Roux Jr and Raymond Blanc in 'The Good Food Guide Recipes'.

 In June 2011, Rankin represented Britain in Tasmania at the major food festival Savour Tasmania.
 He has also appeared at UK food events such as Taste London, Southampton Boat Show and Dorset Seafood Festival, also presenting a pop-up restaurant at The Dorchester, London.